 MBB at Howard - January 29, 2011 - Burr Gymnasium - Washington, D.C. - Photos by Mark Sutton

-Most recently, Allen was the Head Coach at Howard University (2000-05), where he inherited a team that compiled a 3-52 record in the previous two seasons.
-The Bison recorded double-digit victories in his first three seasons, including the school's first winning record (18-13, 2001-02) in 16 years.
+Allen was the head coach at Howard University for five years from 2000-05.
+Heinherited a program that had struggled the previous two season as Howard went just 3-52 during that span.
+Under his tutelage, the program was ressurected and the Bison recorded double-digit victories in his first three seasons.
+He led the team to the school's first winning record (18-13, 2001-02) in 16 years.

 He came to Howard from Tennessee State University, where he coached the Tigers for nine seasons (1991-2000).
 His Tennessee State teams won three Ohio Valley Conference titles (1993, '94, '95) and made a pair of appearances (1993, '94) in the NCAA Tournament.
 His first head coaching position was at Virginia Tech from 1987-91, where he earned Coach of the Year honors from the Metro Conference and Virginia Sportswriters in 1988.